nichos1983/CSLox/README.md

 # CSLox
-A C# implementation of the Lox interpreter from Robert Nystrom’s book [Crafting Interpreters](https://craftinginterpreters.com)
+A C# implementation of the Lox tree-walk interpreter from Bob Nystrom’s book [Crafting Interpreters](https://craftinginterpreters.com)

 Notes:
 * Use T4 to generate some source code files.
 Eg. Expr.cs is generated from Expr.tt.